In this training

 These stressors are associated with chronic low-grade inflammation, which is one of the leading causes of insulin resistance.
 (Low-grade chronic inflammation is involved in all stages of the atherosclerotic process and is being increasingly recognized as a universal mechanism in various chronic degenerative diseases, such as autoimmune diseases, certain cancers, neuropsychiatric diseases, and osteoporosis.)

-Scientists from around the world also warn of certain environmental pollutants, including pesticides and various industrial chemicals, which may act as endocrine disruptors.
+Scientists from around the world also warn of certain environmental pollutants, including pesticides and various industrial chemicals, which may act as endocrine disruptions.
 These forms of pollutants are suspected of playing a causal role in hormone-dependent cancers such as breast and prostate cancer, insulin resistance, type-II diabetes, obesity, and cardiovascular disease.
 Insufficient sleep (fewer than 6 hours per 24-hour day) is also associated with chronic low-grade inflammation and worsening insulin resistance, as well as increased risks for obesity, type-II diabetes, and cardiovascular disease.

 One study showed that 28% of US adults sleep six or fewer hours per 24-hour period.
-Moreover, social and work pressures, as well as exposure to artificial light at atypical biologic times, induce a disruption of the normal circadian rhythm which is believed to play a key role in various diseases.
-Therefore, the relativist idea that sleep or parts of it are optional should be regarded with caution.
+Moreover, social and work pressures, as well as exposure to artificial light at atypical biologic times, induce a disruption of the normal circadian rhythm which is believed to play a key role in various diseases.12 Therefore, the relativist idea that sleep or parts of it are optional should be regarded with caution.

 Regarding dietary changes, it should be mentioned that in the United States, dairy products, refined sugars, cereal grains (especially the refined form), vegetable oils, and alcohol constitute up to 70% of the total daily energy consumed.
 As pointed out by Dr. Loren Cordain, a scientist who specializes in the fields of nutrition and exercise physiology, “these types of foods would have contributed little or none of the energy in the typical pre-agricultural hominid diet.”

 The technologies like anatomical, biomechanical, and isotopic analyses of the different human skeletons and the new model I am proposing in this training moves us toward understanding and promoting human health.
-Since the founding of the Five Pillars of a Dynamic Health strategy, we are not just anti-vivisection, we are pro-science and pro-alternative toward scientifically superiority with a focus on improving the health and wellbeing for humanity.
-Our messager is clear: there is a better way to promote human and animal health than the current sickness/disease paradigm which is outdated, cruel, and an ineffective use of animals in research, testing, and education.
+Since the founding of the Five Pillars of a Dynamic Health strategy, we are not just anti-vivisection, we are pro-science and pro-alternative toward scientifically superiority with a focus on improving the health and well-being for humanity.
+Our message is clear: there is a better way to promote human and animal health than the current sickness/disease paradigm which is outdated, cruel, and an ineffective use of animals in research, testing, and education.

 So how do you distinguish an expert opinion you may hear on the radio or see on TV.
-It certainly is not his or her good lucks, charism or charm.
+It certainly is not his or her good lucks, charisma or charm.
 You focus on one question.
 Are the studies they point to human or animal studies and are they relevant to the claims they are making.
 Lighten up, move better and live fuller.

 You may also like: